SettRaziel/nginx_statistics/README.md

 * MAC: not tested

 ## Requirements
-* none
+* csv for file reading

 ## License
 see LICENSE

 ## Roadmap
 * adding query against an index to get result for a given key (done with v0.2.0)
-* graphical output for the total occurrence of keys or other entry attributes
+* graphical output for the total occurrence of keys (done as bar chart)
+* graphical output for other entry attributes (atm subselect bar chart)
+* variable number for top entries
 * evaluations for a given time interval
+* output of selected entries
+* file output of relevant results

 created by: Benjamin Held